 These applications will be based on your current cell tower zoning code requirements, which, more than likely, will require a determination of the technical adequacy of the application.

 - Has the carrier evaluated all possible alternatives?

 The answers to these questions can’t be determined simply by looking at your zoning map and asking the carrier to indicate where they are reviewing existing sites.
 In most cases, the cell site maps maintained by the municipality are woefully inaccurate.
 If you can’t determine where existing infrastructure is, how can you know if the proposed structures are needed?
 How can the average city planner or board member understand if the carrier has shown sufficient radio frequency evidence of need for a new site if they have no formal training in radio frequency propagation?

 Cell Tower Zoning Experts

 Steel in the Air, Inc. has teamed up with Cityscape Consultants to offer municipalities an engineering review of proposed cell sites.
-Collectively, we can provide you with Existing Cell Tower and Cell Site Location data and substantive review of the proficiency of any zoning application for a wireless communication facility.
-Cityscape's president, Rick Edwards, is an expert in radio frequency propagation and municipal regulatory issues.
-He's authored countless wireless facility ordinances and is widely renowned and highly regarded.
+This review consists of cell tower and cell site location data, that can be used for zoning applications.
+Cityscape’s president, Rick Edwards, is an expert in radio frequency propagation and municipal regulatory issues.
+He’s authored countless wireless facility ordinances and is widely renowned and highly regarded.

 Often times, the fee for these reviews can be transferred to the carrier making the application.
 Together with Cityscape Consultants, we can answer you and your constituents’ questions.
 We can also help shield you from litigation and appeals by establishing a sufficient record that meets the requirements of the Telecommunications Act of 1996 and its subsequent defining case law.